Caltech-IPAC/rapid/docs/source/install/install.rst

 to how the infrastructure software in
 RAPID project's Docker image has been pre-installed.

-0. Install docker if not already done; otherwise, skip this step:
+0. Install ``docker`` and create Docker image if not already done;
+   otherwise, skip to next step:

 .. toctree::
    :maxdepth: 3

    docker.rst
+   docker_image.rst

 1. Ssh into the EC2 instance, and launch the Docker container with the following commands: